ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/cluster-configuration.markdown

 Configuration mismatches tend to cause interaction problems between nodes.

 If you must set cluster configurations differently in separate nodes,
-**test the configuration** in a development environment to see if each node interacts properly with the others.
+**we recommend first testing it** in a development environment to see if each node interacts properly with the others.
 {NOTE/}

 ---